Docaro

 9.3

-The Tenant shall pay to the Landlord on demand a fair and reasonable proportion of the Landlord\'s insurance premiums (as provided in the Insurance section).
+The Tenant shall pay to the Landlord on demand a fair and reasonable proportion of the insurance premiums.

 10